Priyansh-03/Aural_odyssey_web/README.md

 ## 🤝 Contributing

-This project is designed for development within Firebase Studio and locally.
+This project is set up for local development using VS Code.
-1. Ensure you have the necessary Firebase and Genkit tools set up if working outside Studio.
+1. Ensure you have the necessary Node.js and Genkit tools set up.
 2. Follow the setup and run instructions above.
-3. Make your changes and test thoroughly.
+3. Make your changes in VS Code and test thoroughly.
 4. If using Git, commit your changes and follow your repository's guidelines for pull requests or contributions.

 ---